cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 ### `--sanitizer-coverage-inline-8bit-counters`

-Enabling this option inserts an accumulator at each Edge, which increments by one each time it is traversed, influenced by `sanitizer-coverage-level`.
+Enabling this option inserts an accumulator at each Edge, which increments by one each time the Edge is traversed, influenced by `sanitizer-coverage-level`.

 **Notably**, this feature differs from gcc/llvm implementations: it does not insert `void __sanitizer_cov_8bit_counters_init(char *start, char *stop)` in the constructor.
 Instead, it inserts a function call `uint8_t *__cj_sancov_8bit_counters_ctor(uint64_t edgeCount)` during package initialization.